DrWAR20014/RAG-Based-AI-Teaching-Assistant/README.md

 ## Step 4: Prompt generation, asking queries and feeding to LLM
 Use the python file chunk_loading.py to read/load the joblib file which was made previously, create a relevant prompt and feed it to the LLM

+You can check the result of this project by just looking at the response.txt, how well the model forms here.

 # ⚠️ Disclaimer
 This project uses whisper generated transcripts and embeddings derived from publicly available educational videos.
 All original content belongs to [Code With Harry].
 No video or audio files are redistributed.
 This assistant is intended for educational enhancement and fair use.